nateg5/Android/NateCast/README.md

 # Update RPi Apache Install

-Cope the files from https://github.com/nateg5/Android/tree/master/NateCast/RPiFiles to the apahce server on the RPi at
+Cope the files from https://github.com/nateg5/Android/tree/master/NateCast/RPiFiles to the apache server on the RPi at

 ```
 /var/www/html